LoadStar822/Chimera/README.md

 ### ⚡ Fast and Accurate Species Classification

 Chimera is optimized for both **speed and scalability**.
 The classification engine is **multi-threaded**, making it highly effective at processing large datasets in a short time.
-The underlying **interleaved cuckoo filter** technology from version 1.0 accelerates database construction and classification, while the newly added **LCA algorithm** in version 1.1 further improves classification accuracy by resolving ambiguous taxonomic assignments.
+Version 1.2 introduced the **16-bit interleaved cuckoo filter** and the **EM algorithm**, significantly improving classification accuracy.
+Additionally, **version 1.1** added the **LCA algorithm**, which enhances accuracy by resolving ambiguous taxonomic assignments through the use of the Lowest Common Ancestor method.

 Supported input formats include:
 - Standard formats: **FASTA**, **FASTQ**